Morriz/itsUP/README.md

 ### Install & run

-Install everything and start the proxy so that we can receive incoming challenge webhooks.
+Install everything and start the proxy and api so that we can receive incoming challenge webhooks.

 1. `bin/install.sh`
-2. `bin/start-proxy.sh`
+2. `bin/start-all.sh`

 ### Adding an upstream svc